 "(b) Statements shall reflect anything of value paid for or contributed by any person or individual, both as a contribution and expenditure.
-If a political party executive committee makes an expenditure that benefits a candidate or group of candidates, that political party executive committee shall report that expenditure, together with the date, amount, and purpose of any such expenditure as well as the name of and office sought by any candidate or candidates on whose behalf the expenditure was made.
-A candidate who benefits from that expenditure shall report that expenditure or the proportionate share of the expenditure that benefitted that candidate as an in-kind contribution if the candidate or the candidate's committee has coordinated with the political party executive committee concerning the expenditure."
+A political party executive committee that makes an expenditure that benefits a candidate or group of candidates shall report the expenditure, including the date, amount, and purpose of the expenditure and the name of and office sought by the candidate or candidates on whose behalf the expenditure was made.
+A candidate who benefits from the expenditure shall report the expenditure or the proportionate share of the expenditure from which the candidate benefitted as an in-kind contribution if the candidate or the candidate's committee has coordinated with the political party executive committee concerning the expenditure."

-- (b) This section becomes effective February 1, 1998, and applies to reports due on and after that date. - EXPANDED REPORTING IN LOCAL ELECTIONS AND REFERENDA; \$3,000 THRESHOLD FOR ALL REPORTING. - Section 4. (a) G.S.
+- (b) This section becomes effective February 1, 1998, and applies to all reports due on or after that date. - EXPANDED REPORTING IN LOCAL ELECTIONS AND REFERENDA; \$3,000 THRESHOLD FOR ALL REPORTING. - Section 4. (a) G.S.
 163-278.6(1) reads as rewritten: - "(1) The term 'board' means the State Board of Elections with respect to all candidates for State and multi-county district offices and the county or municipal board of elections with respect to all candidates for single-county district, county and municipal offices.
-The term means the State Board of Elections with respect to all statewide referenda and the county or municipal board of elections conducting all local referenda." - (b) G.S.
+The term means the State Board of Elections with respect to all statewide referenda. referenda and the county or municipal board of elections conducting all local referenda." - (b) G.S.
 163-278.6(18) reads as rewritten: - "(18) The term 'public office' means any office filled by election by the people on a statewide, county, municipal or district basis, and this Article shall be applicable to such elective offices whether the election therefor is partisan or nonpartisan, provided candidates for municipal and county offices in those municipalities and counties having less than 50,000 population, according to the most recent decennial census figures, shall not be required to file reports required by this Article, but this Article shall otherwise be applicable to such candidates for municipal and county offices. nonpartisan." - (c) G.S.
 163-278.6(18a) reads as rewritten: - "(18a) The term 'referendum' means any question, issue, or act referred to a vote of the people of the entire State by the General Assembly Assembly, a unit of local government, or by the people under any applicable local act and includes constitutional amendments and State bond issues.
 The term 'referendum' does not include includes any type of municipal, county, or special district referendum." - (d) G.S.
-163-278.40(2) reads as rewritten: - "(2) The term 'city' means any incorporated city, town, or village with a population of 50,000 or over, according to the most recent decennial federal census. village." - (e) G.S.
-163-278.10A reads as rewritten:
+163-278.40(2) reads as rewritten: - "(2) The term 'city' means any incorporated city, town, or village with a population of 50,000 or over, according to the most recent decennial federal census. village." - (d1) G.S.
+163-278.9(d) reads as rewritten: - "(d) Candidates and committees for municipal offices in a city with a population of 50,000 or greater, which are required to submit reports by G.S.
+163-278.6(18) are not subject to subsections (a), (b) and (c) of this section.
+Reports for those candidates and committees are covered by Part 2 of this Article."